-In the high tide and low tide chart, we can see that the first low tide will be at 12:54 am and the next low tide at 1:36 pm.
-The first high tide will be at 6:35 am and the next high tide at 7:06 pm.
+In the high tide and low tide chart, we can see that the first low tide was at 12:36 am and the next low tide will be at 1:17 pm.
+The first high tide will be at 6:24 am and the next high tide at 6:42 pm.

 Tide timetable for Roaring Point.
 The times are generated in local time in Maryland and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]

 NOTE: The times reflected in the tide table for Roaring Point are tide forecasts only valid as references for sport fishing.
 They shouldn't be used as a guide for navigation.
 The heights are expressed in feet referenced to Mean Lower Low Water (MLLW).

 MLLW is the average of the lower low water height of each tidal day observed over the official time segment over which tide observations are taken and reduced to obtain mean value (Tidal Datum Epoch).

 March 13, 2016 at 2:00 am ► 3:00 am

 There are 28 days left until the clocks change

 November 6, 2016 at 2:00 am ► 1:00 am